jfredrickson/code_central/README.md

 Set the following environment variable:

 * `AGENCY_ACRONYM`: Your agency acronym used in the [code.json](https://code.gov/#/policy-guide/docs/compliance/inventory-code) output (e.g., "GSA")

-### GitHub API authentication

-In order to pull project metadata from GitHub, you must set GitHub authentication information in the app's environment variables.
-Either of these will do:

-* `GITHUB_ACCESS_TOKEN`: An [access token](https://github.com/settings/tokens)
-* `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`: An [OAuth application](https://github.com/settings/developers) ID and secret
+* `GITHUB_ACCESS_TOKEN`: A [GitHub access token](https://github.com/settings/tokens) with "repo" scope (the "repo" scope is required if you want to inventory your private repositories)

 You can use a tool to create an access token for the app using an OAuth client ID and secret.

-Example using curl:
+Or you can use a personal access token.
+See the [GitHub documentation](https://developer.github.com/v3/oauth_authorizations/#create-a-new-authorization) for more details.
+Here is a brief example using `curl` to obtain an authorization token:

 * `YOUR_USERNAME` is your GitHub username (you will be prompted for your password separately)
 * `YOUR_OTP` is your current 2FA token, if you have 2FA enabled on your organization (remove the `-H` argument if you don't use 2FA)